alperenalbay/alperenalbay/README.md

 - 👋 Hi, I’m @alperenalbay
-- 👀 I’m interested in ...
+- 👀 I’m interested in pyhton and kali linux
 - 🌱 I’m currently learning python and linux
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me alperenalbayin@yaani.com

 <!---
 alperenalbay/alperenalbay is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.